tatfook/vscode-npl-debug/readme.md

 git clone https://github.com/tatfook/vscode-npl-debug.git
 cd vscode-npl-debug
 npm install
-## in case of root user, use following
-npm install --unsafe-perm
 ```

 * Open the project folder in VS Code.
 * In debug panel, select `Extension + Server`,  Press `F5` to build and launch NPL Debug in another VS Code window.
 In that window:
-  * Open a new workspace, create a new 'program' file `readme.md` and enter several lines of arbitrary text.
+  * Run NPL program in the current workspace directory with HTTP debug enabled.
   * Switch to the debug viewlet and press the gear dropdown.
-  * Select the debug environment "NPL Debug".
+  * Select the debug environment "NPL Debug Attach" (add `debugServer:4711` to `launch.json`).
   * Press `F5` to start debugging.

 Or in `launch.json`